Xinzhe-Ni/NCG/Function/README_Function.md

-CompMaxSR: For a given maximally connected unweighted network, specified by an adjacency matrix, there is a maximum possible signaling entropy rate, which this function computes.

-CompNC: This function finds the common genes between the scRNA-Seq data matrix, ECC matrix and gene-to-gene functional similarity matrix, and computes the NC value for each cell.

 CompNCG: This function finds the common genes between the scRNA-Seq data matrix, ECC matrix and gene-to-gene functional similarity matrix, and computes the NCG value for each cell.

-CompNS: Computes the normalized local signaling entropy for a gene.
-This is an internal function which the user does not need to invoke.

-CompS: Computes the local signaling entropy for a gene.
-This is an internal function which the user does not need to invoke.

-CompSRana: This is the main user function for computing signaling entropy of single cells.
-It takes as input the gene expression profile of a single cell and the adjacency matrix of a connected network.
-These inputs will be typically the output of the \code{DoIntegPPI} function.